samuel-jimenez/whatsupdocx/README.md

 ## Demo Output

-This is screenshot of demo document generated from the godocx library.
+This is screenshot of demo document generated from the whatsupdocx library.

 ![Screenshot of the demo output](https://github.com/samuel-jimenez/whatsupdocx-examples/raw/main/demo.png)